Health, Culture, and Society

 Description and Objectives

 This course explores health and medical issues from a biocultural, ecological and interdisciplinary perspective, highlighting the diverse ways in which different cultures deal with and are affected by illness and disease.
 These issues are central to medical anthropology, a fast-growing subfield of anthropology.
 The main topics include the evolution of illness and disease, methods used to collect data, nutrition, growth, infectious disease and the effects of globalization, environmental degradation, ethnicity, political policies and war on disease transmission and treatment.
-Course material will be presented through lecture, films, group presentations, and processed in class discussions.
+Course material will be presented through lecture, films, and group presentations, and processed in class discussions, including online discussion forums.

 This course fulfills one course in the social science and one course in the multicultural general education requirements.
 The guidelines for social science core courses stress the development of the following characteristics of a responsible member of society: